CIS-566-Fall-2023/hw04-stylization/README.md

 I used my own stroke texture, created in Procreate, to blend with the toon shader, creating the unfinished painting look.
 This alpha feature uses the object's UVs and the alpha channel of the shader.

+In my final render above, the leftmost building, water, ground, and background use this shader, creating the unfinished painting look.

 ### Paint Texture Shadow